LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 ### Conditionals

-Solid provides special components called `<Show>` to render a template based on a conditioner the value of a signal.
+Solid provides special components called `<Show>` to render a template based on a condition or the value of a signal.
 [Here's](https://playground.solidjs.com/?hash=1279589651&version=1.4.1) an example of that:

 ```jsx
 import { render } from "solid-js/web";